HG-SONG/PriorityToast-UIKit/README.md

 - ToastPresenter: Handles actual toast view display and task management
 - UUID-based task management per toast → Allows canceling a specific toast only
 - async/await based animation control
-- Window & RootViewController reuse: Toasts in the queue will continue to display      even if the screen changes
+- Independent window usage: Even when the screen transitions, the currently displayed Toast as well as the Toasts in the queue are shown on the topmost view hierarchy.
 - Policies: Discard / Requeue
   - .discard: Toasts dismissed due to preemption are discarded
   - .requeue: Toasts dismissed due to preemption are re-enqueued and displayed later     according to their priority